New York Medicaid Fraud

 Our Attorney Does Not Seem to Have Much Experience: Can We Switch to a Medicaid Fraud Defense Attorney?

 Being represented against accusations as serious as Medicaid fraud (grand larceny, welfare fraud) necessitates absolute trust in your lawyer.
-If you, at any point, believe or realize that the attorney you had originally hired is not familiar with the pertinent health care rules or does not offer convincing strategies to oppose the allegations, it may be time to consider a second opinion.
+If you, at any point, believe or realize that the attorney you had originally hired is not familiar with the pertinent healthcare rules or does not offer convincing strategies to oppose the allegations, it may be time to consider a second opinion.
 Just like you would not want just any surgeon to operate on your child, the selection of the right Medicaid fraud defense attorney must be based on personal trust and objective experience.
 Anyone accused of Medicaid fraud or under investigation can contact Nick at anytime, including on weekends, to discuss the case and to obtain his opinion free of charge.
-All you need to do is call Nick on his cell phone (866-Hire-Nick) with your specific questions about your case.
+All you need to do is call Nick on his cell phone at 888-680-1745 with your specific questions about your case.

 What Should I Do When a New York MFCU Investigator Comes to My House?